 Trees have between 60% and 70% less harvest than the average normal season.
 To put it in numbers: when we hand-pick a mature clementine tree in a normal year, we usually fill 3 large box (equivalent to 22 kg of clementines).
 This year, we are barely filling one box per tree.
+An orange tree tends to yield about 4 or 5 generous crates of oranges.
+This year, the average has been of 2 crates.
 There are also trees that have literally, no fruit.

 This season confirms what my uncle Manolo taught me: